zulip/zulip-terminal/README.md

 [zterm]
 # Theme can also be set to 'gruvbox' ('blue' & 'light' are older themes needing work)
 theme=default
-# Autohide can also be set to 'no_autohide', to always show the left and right panels
+# Autohide defaults to 'no_autohide', but can be set to 'autohide' to hide the left & right panels except when focused.
 autohide=autohide
 ```